 IL-1 beta is a potent pro-inflammatory cytokine central to the innate immune response.
 Primarily produced by activated macrophages, it promotes inflammation, fever, and tissue destruction in response to infections and injuries.
 IL-1β is implicated in many inflammatory and autoimmune diseases and is a key marker for studying chronic inflammation’s role in metabolic and cardiovascular diseases.
 It also plays a crucial role in the inflammasome pathway, activating caspase-1 and contributing to various inflammatory disorders, including insulin resistance and beta-cell dysfunction, linking it to type 2 diabetes and obesity.

-Contact us to learn more about integrating dried blood spots and saliva sampling into your project.
+Connect with our DBS Research Team to learn more about integrating DBS and saliva sampling into your study.

 WordPress Cookie Plugin by Real Cookie Banner